mousepawmedia/omission/BUILDING.md

 # Building

 Use these instructions to run Omission from the repository.
+These should work in nearly all cases.

+If you run into trouble, contact support@mousepawmedia.com

 ## Windows 7 and later